rgorby/MAGE/docs/source/quickStart/running/geoQuickStart.rst

 The ``kaiju`` software needs several files in order to run.
 The detailed steps for creating these files have been combined into a script called ``makeitso.py``.
 The script is provided in the ``kaiju`` code repository.
-You can see the options supported my ``makeitso.py`` by running it with the ``--help`` or ``-h`` command-line option.
+You can see the options supported by ``makeitso.py`` by running it with the ``--help`` or ``-h`` command-line option.

 .. code-block:: bash